Known About Traveling in Local Trains Of Mumbai 2022

 ATVM Smart Card Machines

 A very important note related to UTS mobile ticketing is that One cannot book the tickets when around/inside the Railway premises.
 It has to be booked within a 2 km radius area of stations or at a proximity of about 100 meters (Approximate) distance from railway stations.
-This limitation has been applied considering ticketing frauds (Travelling without a ticket) where a person tries to travel without a valid ticket and upon finding a ticket checking officer, tries to book immediately to avoid getting caught.
+This limitation has been applied considering ticketing frauds (Travelling without a ticket) where a person tries to travel without a valid ticket and upon finding a ticket-checking officer, tries to book immediately to avoid getting caught.

 UTS tickets online recharge via bank/ credit cards etc are available and are done smoothly in a few steps via the same mobile.
-Complete details and step by step guide is available on mobile ticketing article page.
+Complete details and step by step guide are available on mobile ticketing article page.

 • Tourist Tickets for Local Trains: Especially for the convenience of all tourists in Mumbai who want to travel unlimited in a day or few and do not want to go for Mobile apps and Smart cards, Special ‘Tourist tickets’ are available at railway counters.
 Options like 1 Day, 2 Days, and 5 Days valid journey tickets for both First Class and Second Class are possible with this ticketing option.
-A tourist can travel for unlimited times between any stations throughout Mumbai’s local train railway network using the same.
+A tourist can travel for unlimited time between any stations throughout Mumbai’s local train railway network using the same.
 Charges for the same are detailed below.

 1 Day unlimited travel ticket fares